burakemir/burakemir.github.io/src/content/post/memory_safety_the_missing_def.md

 **Brief discussion**

+These definitions are directly derived from Luca Cardelli's "Type Systems" article (2004) from the CRC Handbook of Computer Science and Engineering, 2nd Edition, Ch.
+97. You can find it.

-Safety is defined as "absence of unacceptable loss."
-This requires to what unacceptable loss is.
-Our definitions above are focused on the mechanics of execution and do not talk about logic errors, password-stealing or crashes.
+Safety is commonly defined as "absence of unacceptable loss".
+Turning this into an effective definition in the context of programming requires to clarify what unacceptable loss is.
+Our definitions above are focused on the mechanics of execution: we do not talk about logic errors, stealing your private key from the .ssh directory or causing crashes.
 So our definition of memory safety is a "technical definition".

 Nevertheless, it seems useful: it applies to a range of programming languages, and thus over a range of possible language designs.